The Infernal Machine (play): Departure from Sophocles

-The New York Times referred to The Infernal Machine as having taken, "...characters familiar from Greek tragedy off their pedestals and wittily humanized them while remaining true to Sophocles's plot.
+The New York Times referred to The Infernal Machine as having taken "characters familiar from Greek tragedy off their pedestals and wittily humanized them while remaining true to Sophocles's plot.
 Oedipus, instead of a tragic hero, is a cocky, virginal youth whose arrogance is matched by his colossal naïveté.
 The relationship of Oedipus and Jocasta is treated as an extended Freudian joke.
 A vain, insecure woman obsessed with age, Jocasta has an eye for handsome young men, while Oedipus is drawn to older women who will cradle him like a child."

 Connection to Hamlet

 In a Modern Drama article, "The Infernal Machine, Hamlet, and Ernest Jones", Alberta E. Feynman claims that while writing, Cocteau not only referred to the original text of Sophocles, but to William Shakespeare's Hamlet.
 Feynman holds, "In constructing this new version, Cocteau drew chiefly, but not solely, upon the original myth.
-He fused the myth of Oedipus with that of another great tragic hero — Hamlet."
-Several similarities exist between the two plays, including each play opening on the walls of a city, striking similarities between the character of Tiresias and Polonius, and according to Hamlet and Oedipus by Ernest Jones, "Both authors — Cocteau and Shakespeare...depict protagonists driven by the mechanism of the Oedipus complex.
+He fused the myth of Oedipus with that of another great tragic hero—Hamlet."
+Several parallels exist between the two plays, including each play opening on the walls of a city, plus striking similarities between the character of Tiresias and Polonius.
+According to Hamlet and Oedipus by Ernest Jones, both "Cocteau and Shakespeare... depict protagonists driven by the mechanism of the Oedipus complex."